-The Vice President for Academic Affairs will make a formal written recommendation to grant promotion or not to grant promotion for each applicant along with a written explanation providing rationale or context for each recommendation not to grant promotion.
-These documents will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure and promotion process, and the portfolio will be submitted to the President according to calendar deadlines established by the Office of the Vice President for Academic Affairs.
+The vice president for academic affairs will make a formal written recommendation to grant promotion or not to grant promotion for each applicant.
+A written explanation enumerating deficiencies will be provided for each recommendation not to grant promotion.
+These documents will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure and promotion process, and the portfolio will be submitted to the president according to calendar deadlines established by the Office of the Vice President for Academic Affairs.